As midsummer flowers start to fade, rudbeckias take over with their cheery yellow blooms.

 Unusually for a rudbeckia, 'Cherry Brandy' (pictured here with 'Prairie Sun') has deep chocolate-burgundy flowers, not unlike those of chocolate cosmos.
 Like all rudbeckias, it makes a great, long-lasting cut flower.

 Rudbeckia 'Cherokee Sunset'

 'Cherokee Sunset' is a charming cultivar of Rudbeckia hirta, with semi- and fully double flowers in shades of warm yellow and chocolate-brown.
 This tall variety makes an ideal autumnal cut flower.

-‘Irish Eyes’ has some of the largest flowers of any rudbeckia, and with their sunshine-yellow colouration, they’re particularly impressive.
-Like ‘Prairie Sun’, this variety has pale yellow-green centres.
+'Irish Eyes' has some of the largest flowers of any black-eyed Susan, and with their sunshine-yellow colouration, they're particularly impressive.
+Like 'Prairie Sun', this variety has pale yellow-green centres.

 The semi-double blooms of 'Aries' have lovely mahogany-coloured centres that bleed out into the otherwise yellow centres.
 Like all other rudbeckias with accessible pollen and nectar, it's popular with bees and butterflies.

 H x S: 75cm x 45cm

 As a cultivar of Rudbeckia laciniata, 'Herbstsonne' is one of the largest rudbeckias you can grow.
 This towering perennial is ideal for spots at the back of autumn borders.
 Looks lovely as a cut flower.